Domestic worker visa

 1. Residence of domestic workers in Germany

 It should also be noted that this article only refers to domestic workers who are actually employed under labor law .
 In many cases, domestic workers are not "employed" in the sense of residence law.
-According to the administrative instructions of the Federal Foreign Office, this applies, for example, "if the trip for the domestic helper integrated into the household of the applicant family also has a vacation/recreational character."
+This applies, for example, according to the administrative instructions of the Federal Foreign Office, "if the trip for the domestic helper integrated into the household of the applicant family also has a vacation/recreational character."
 According to the Federal Foreign Office, this is the case, for example, with hotel stays.
-However, the nature of the trip should not be assessed too narrowly.
+However, an overly narrow standard should not be applied when assessing the nature of the trip.

 2. Domestic workers on professional assignment